 The economy continues to be a focus of Congress and the Administration.
 Sequestration, the debt ceiling and how to prioritize federal spending are all issues that Congress has dealt with in recent years.
 All of them directly impact the health of the economy, particularly since the recent financial crisis.

-Throughout 2013 Congress grappled with serious issues directly impacting the health of the economy.
-Raising the debt ceiling to address bills that have already been incurred is one recurring theme.
-Sequestration is another challenge.
+Raising the debt ceiling to address bills that were already incurred by the federal government has been a regular challenge for Congress.
+Sequestration continues to impact programs and departments throughout government.
 I remain committed to a balanced approach that will put us on the path to pay down the deficit and stabilize the economy, without placing the largest burden on our most vulnerable citizens.

 I am committed to supporting efforts that create jobs.
 The federal government must do everything it can to create and save jobs by preserving vital services performed by state and local governments, supporting those who are struggling in today's economy or who are unemployed, and investing in our nation's infrastructure.